-My latest project is in the earliest stage of development.
-Patent Puller is a Django web application for pulling patent information.
-User enters a patent number and Patent Puller uses the USPTO assignment API to extract the current assignee from the XML assignment data.
-It also uses Beautiful Soup to scrape the title, abstract, and inventors from the individual patent's page found using a USPTO number search.
+A more advanced project is my Patent Puller, which is a Django web application for compiling patent information.
+User enters a patent number and Patent Puller uses the USPTO assignment API to determine the current assignee.
+It uses a separate API to pull the title, abstract, and inventors.
 You can view the code on GitHub.

 I created a photo blog using a custom CMS created with Django (code available on GitHub).
 It uses the Django ImageKit and Pillow libraries to automatically generate the thumbnail images and supports optional descriptions.
 Posts are created using the Django Admin interface.

 I used Python to build an automatic breaking news page.
-It uses the Twython library to search for tweets where journalists are asking for permission to share a video, and then embeds the parent tweets with the videos on a page.
+It used the Twython library to search for tweets where journalists are asking for permission to share a video, and then embedded the parent tweets with the videos on a page.
 The code is on GitHub.

 Many news sites tweet their articles many times, making their accounts too busy to follow.
-AbridgerBot follows interesting accounts for me and retweets their links one time only so I can follow the bot instead.
-To identify duplicates, it follows links through all redirects and stores the ultimate article URL in a SQLite database.
+AbridgerBot followed interesting accounts for me and retweeted their links one time only so I could follow the bot instead.
+To identify duplicates, it followed links through all redirects and storeed the ultimate article URL in a SQLite database.
 View AbridgerBot on GitHub.